MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

     * **User agent tag**: Use this filter to enable the heuristic to identify mobile and desktop apps.
 This filter can be set to equals or doesn't equal **Native client**.
 This filter should be tested against your mobile and desktop apps for each cloud app.

-    * **Activity type**: Use this filter to select specific activities to be contrlloed, such as:
+    * **Activity type**: Use this filter to select specific activities to be controlled, such as:
     * Print
     * Clipboard actions: Copy, Cut and Paste
     * Sent items in apps such as Teams, Slack and Salesforce